 How to choose the right survey questions

 Feedback is one of the most important aspects of improving company performance.
 It also can be hard, sometimes, to get honest feedback from employees.
-But there are ways to do so in a way that will yield the best results.
+But there are ways to craft your feedback survey questions to get the best results.

 Here are some tips for getting honest feedback from your employees: